ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 The term _IPFS_ can refer to multiple concepts:

-- Software that implements the IPFS protocol specification (like <VueCustomTooltip label="The first implementation of IPFS, written in Go." underlined multiline>Kubo</VueCustomTooltip>)
+- Software that implements the IPFS protocol specifications (like <VueCustomTooltip label="The first implementation of IPFS, written in Go." underlined multiline>Kubo</VueCustomTooltip>)
 - A
 <VueCustomTooltip label="A network of computers in which multiple servers act as a single processing point, without having a central server to manage network activity." underlined multiline is-medium>decentralized network</VueCustomTooltip> comprised of <VueCustomTooltip label="Computers participating in an IPFS network by running an IPFS implementation.
 Also referred to as peers" underlined multiline>IPFS nodes</VueCustomTooltip> that anyone can join.
 - A modular suite of protocols and standards for organizing and moving content-addressed data.